smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 This information is typically generated at time of device programming.
 COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet has no payload.

-Untill initialization is done packets no other types should be sent to CommStackServer.
+Untill initialization is done packets of no other types should be sent to CommStackServer.

+When initialization is done CommStackServer send a packet of type COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE with 'address' set to
+- the value of 'address' of COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet in case of successfull initialization, or
-When initialization is done CommStackServer send a packet of type COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE with 'address' set to the value of 'address' of COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST packet and payload consisting of error code: | error_code (1 byte) |
+- the value of 'address' of a failing packet, and payload consisting of error code: | error_code (1 byte) |
 wherein error_code is one of
 COMMLAYER_TO_CU_STATUS_OK: operation completed successfully;
 COMMLAYER_TO_CU_STATUS_FAILED_UNEXPECTED_PACKET: operation failed; in this case 'address' will be that of a packet causing error.
+COMMLAYER_TO_CU_STATUS_FAILED_INCOMPLETE_OR_CORRUPTED_DATA: operation failed; a packet is with incomplete or corrupted data.
 In case of any error during initialization phase CommStackServer process terminates.
+Note that in case of any error a packet COMMLAYER_TO_CU_STATUS_INITIALIZATION_DONE can be sent yet before the packet COMMLAYER_FROM_CU_STATUS_INITIALIZER_LAST is received by CommStaackServer.

 2. Regular packet exchange